reactjs/react.dev/content/docs/hooks-intro.md

 >Note
 >
 >React 16.8.0 is the first release to support Hooks.
 When upgrading, don't forget to update all packages, including React DOM.
-React Native will support Hooks in the next stable release.

 ## Video Introduction {#video-introduction}